lucsol1/algorithms/README.md

 # Algorithms

-In this repository, I will only implement a few algorithms!
+In this repository, I will only implement a few algorithms and data structers!
 That's all!